shenchingtou/shenchingtou.github.io/_projects/sex-tech-hackathon-2021.md

 ## The Problem

-Problem that we wanted to address at the individual level was that many people may not feel entirely connected to their body or the permission to feel bodily pleasure.
+The problem that we wanted to address at the individual level was that many people may not feel entirely connected to their body or the permission to feel bodily pleasure.
 The messages that we receive from media and our suroundings has, in many ways, limited how we experience our body, and more precisely, how we experience bodily pleasure.

 The big picture problem that we wanted to address was the silos within the "experience economy" that has alienated many people and, since 2020 with the pandemic, left people with unsatiated desires.
 To put it another way, Covid-19 restrictions have shown us the limits of an economic model that focuses on consuming the experiences we are given access to, the ones that are sold to us and that we can afford, **instead of focusing on how we experience things**.